7.3 Equity Securities and Industry Analysis

 Key Takeaways

-• Common shares are residual ownership claims with voting rights, variable dividends, and the lowest priority in liquidation.
+• Common shares are residual ownership claims with voting rights, discretionary dividends, and the lowest priority in liquidation.

-• Preferred shares blend equity and fixed-income features through stated dividends and higher priority than common equity.
+• Preferred shares blend equity and fixed-income features through stated dividends and priority above common; cumulative, participating, convertible, and callable variants change risk.

-• Industry analysis links business-cycle exposure, growth stage, competitive structure, regulation, and technological change to expected cash flows.
+• Industry analysis links business-cycle exposure, life-cycle stage, competitive structure (Porter), regulation, and technology to expected cash flows.

-• Industry classification is useful, but analysts must look through labels to economic drivers.
+• Classification systems help group peers, but analysts must look through labels to the underlying economic drivers.

 Equity as a residual claim

 Equity represents ownership.
-Common shareholders have a residual claim on assets and earnings after contractual claims such as debt, taxes, wages, and preferred dividends are satisfied.
-This residual position creates upside when the firm prospers and downside when performance weakens.
+Common shareholders hold a residual claim on assets and earnings after contractual claims — debt, taxes, wages, and preferred dividends — are satisfied.
+That residual position creates upside when the firm prospers and the first losses when it weakens.
+Common shares usually carry voting rights over directors, mergers, auditors, and share issuance.
+One-share-one-vote is simple; dual-class structures let founders keep control with minority economic ownership, a governance red flag the exam rewards you for spotting.

 Industry analysis starts with economics